khaitq28/kata/README.md

 Kata is amazing and best way to improve your coding, refactoring, design skills !

-Here are some of my solutions to kata exercises, mostly from https://codingdojo.org:
+Here are some of my solutions to kata exercises, mostly from https://codingdojo.org, and https://kata-log.rocks/

 1. Movie Rental
 https://codingdojo.org/kata/movie-rental/